The Excel FIND function returns the position of a specified character or sub-string within a supplied text string.

 In column B of the following spreadsheet, the Excel Find function is used to find various characters in the text string "Original Text".

 Note that, in the above spreadsheet:

-Further examples of the Excel Find function are provided in the split string in Excel page.
+For further examples of the Excel Find function, see the split string in Excel page.

-Also, further details and examples of the Find function are provided on the Microsoft Office website.
+Also, further details of the Find function are provided on the Microsoft Office website.

 If you get an error from the Excel Find function this is likely to be the #VALUE! error: